Vibhor7-7/AskMyData/README.md

 Compose a response object that includes:

 The textual answer Verification status and (optional) the raw data query used to compute numeric answers Any retrieved context snippets (if you want to show source lines) A visualization payload: image URL/base64 or Plotly JSON/HTML.
-Helpful metadata (file id, timestamp, etc.)

-Return the response over the API.
-The frontend then: Renders text in the chat UI, Renders images or Plotly charts, Shows source/context snippets if desired.
+Helpful metadata (file id, timestamp, etc.) Return the response over the API.
+The frontend then: Renders text in the chat UI, Renders images or Plotly charts, Shows source/context snippets if desired